reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 ---
-title: Databending Part 4 — Data to Audio with a Rust Tool
+title: Databending Part 4—Data to Audio with a Rust Tool
 description: Manually importing data as audio in Audacity sounds super cool but takes a while and slows down my composition.
 Today I'm automating it in Rust!
 fedi_url:
   - https://hachyderm.io/@reillypascal/114434723302418270